 It’s been a while since I updated mainly because my Internet had been down and also because of my work.
 But I’m back!
 Finally!

-When I went to Ocean Park to film, the focus was mainly on the animals and education on the conservation of these beautiful creatures.
+When I went to Ocean Park to film for Science Behind The Scream, the focus was mainly on the animals and education on the conservation of these beautiful creatures.
 So I only got to ride on two rides, The Flash and Hair Raiser.
 They were both fun in their own ways, but Hair Raiser is faintly more thrilling with its top speed of 88km/h and being so near to the South China Sea that at times it felt like we were at the edge of a cliff and plummeting into the sea.
 Wheeeee.